 Creating your own visuals using Canva, with the title text and couple of words on this image.
 This is enough for Google to be able to rank well.

 Internal Links nowadays, carry a heavy weight for ranking your web pages.
 Google see internal links as, logically-connected nodes from within your website.
 That’s why Internal Linking is crucial for overall On-Page SEO.

-When you internally link to relevant post using a descriptive anchor text.
+When you internally link to relevant post using a descriptive and dofollow anchor text..
 This tells, Google that you have a semantically related content network.
 Think of Wikipedia, the biggest text corpus, they internally link any possible term you can think of.

 Because, they got covered those content parts in separate pages.
 That’s also why they dominate SERPs for every possible keyword exists.
 This happens because their perfect internal linking strategy, that tells users and Google they have every little piece of content for the linked topic.